Skip Navigation

 The primary federal government department is Environment and Climate Change Canada (ECCC), which is responsible for administering the Canadian Environmental Protection Act (CEPA).
 CEPA provides the federal government with regulatory authority over substances considered toxic.
 The CEPA regime provides for the assessment of “new” substances not included on the Domestic Substances List, a national inventory of chemical and biotechnical substances.
 CEPA requires an importer or manufacturer to notify the federal government of a new substance before manufacture or importation can take place in Canada.
 Consequently, businesses must build in a sufficient lead-time for the introduction of new chemicals or biotechnology products into the Canadian marketplace.
 In certain circumstances, manufacturers and importers must also report new activities involving approved new substances so they can be re-evaluated.

 If the government determines that a substance may present a danger to human health or the environment, it may add the substance to the List of Toxic Substances, which currently lists upwards of 150 toxic substances or groups of substances.
 Within two years of a substance being added to the list, ECCC is required to take action with respect to its management.
 Such actions may include preventive or control measures, such as securing voluntary agreements, requiring pollution prevention plans or issuing restrictive regulations that may provide for the phase-out or outright banning of a substance.
-For example, plastic manufactured items were added to the List of Toxic Substances in 2021 to enable the federal government to develop risk management measures to address ecological risks associated with waste plastic.
-Such measures have, most notably, taken the form of a ban on importing, exporting, manufacturing and selling six categories of single-use plastics, which will be phased in between December 2022 and December 2025.
+For example, plastic-manufactured items were added to the List of Toxic Substances in 2021 to enable the federal government to develop risk management measures to address ecological risks associated with waste plastic.
+Such measures have, most notably, taken the form of a ban on importing, exporting, manufacturing and selling six categories of single-use plastics, which ban will be completely phased in by December 2025.

-Amendments to CEPA that came into force in June 2023, divided the List of Toxic Substances into two parts.
+Amendments to CEPA that came into force in June 2023 divided the List of Toxic Substances into two parts.
 Part 1 is reserved for toxic substances considered to pose the highest risk to humans or other organisms, prioritizing the partial or total prohibition of their use.
-Substances that are persistent, bioaccumulative, and result primarily from human activity are included in Part 1.
-This new high-risk substance list will include a wider range of chemicals unlike the soon-to-be-repealed Virtual Elimination List, which currently serves a similar function to Part 1 but only lists two substances.
+Substances that are persistent, bioaccumulative and result primarily from human activity are included in Part 1.
 The toxic substances listed in this part include PCBs, DDT and chlorinated alkanes, as well as perfluorooctane sulfonate (PFOS), a chemical belonging to a family of compounds known as perfluoroalkyl substances (PFAS), which are of increasing concern to regulators.
 Regulation of the substances in Part 1 is accomplished in part through the Prohibition of Certain Toxic Substances Regulations, 2012, which prohibit the manufacture, use, sale and importation of certain toxic substances and products containing them, subject to a limited number of exemptions.

 Part 2 of the List of Toxic Substances is for substances of lower risk.
-Regulation of these substances will prioritize pollution prevention rather than outright elimination.
-Two subgroups of PFAS, namely perfluorooctanoic acid (PFOA) and long-chain perfluorocarboxylic acids, are currently listed in Part 2.
-However, this is likely soon to change, as ECCC and Health Canada published a notice in July 2024 reiterating their proposal that PFAS, as a class, be added to Part 2 of the List of Toxic Substances.
-The Updated Draft State of Pre- and Polyfluoroalkyl Substances (PFAS) Report, published along with this notice, highlights the potential harm PFAS may pose to human health and the environment and proposes measures to restrict unregulated PFAS in firefighting foams and other uses.
+Regulation of these substances prioritizes pollution prevention rather than outright elimination.
+Two subgroups of PFAS, namely perfluorooctanoic acid (PFOA) and long-chain perfluorocarboxylic acids, are currently listed in Part 1.
+However, this is likely soon to change, as ECCC and Health Canada published in 2025 a Risk Management Approach for Per- and polyfluoroalkyl substances (PFAS), excluding fluoropolymers (Risk Management Approach), reiterating their proposal that PFAS, as a class, be added to Part 2 of the List of Toxic Substances.
+The State of Per- and Polyfluoroalkyl Substances (PFAS) Report, published along with this Risk Management Approach document, highlights the potential harm PFAS may pose to human health and the environment and proposes measures to restrict unregulated PFAS in firefighting foams and other uses.

 1.1.2 - Pest Control Products Act